New Democratic Front (Botswana)

-The New Democratic Front is a progressive political party in Botswana without parliamentary representation.
+The New Democratic Front was a progressive political party in Botswana without parliamentary representation.
 Led by Dick Bayford, it split away from the Botswana National Front in 2003.
 It won 0.78% of the popular votes at the elections that followed.
 After its poor performance in the 2004 general elections, the party joined forces with Botswana's third largest party, the Botswana Congress Party.